-Dr. Nekita Sullivan, Doctor of Physical Therapy, Certified Yoga Teacher, and Certified Health Education Specialist blends physical therapy and yoga to provide a unique holistic specialty.
-She has 20 years of experience with various populations: athletes, seniors, youth, special needs (including those with autism spectrum disorder), and more.
-Common dysfunction may include: headaches, neck or back pain, shoulder and leg injuries, pelvic floor issues, hip or knee replacements, muscle strains, arthritis, recovery after surgery, motor vehicle accident, stroke, hospitalization, COVID, illness and more.
+Dr. Nekita Sullivan, Doctor of Physical Therapy, Certified Yoga Pilates Teacher, and Certified Health Education Specialist blends physical therapy, yoga, and Pilates to provide a unique holistic specialty.
+She has 20 years of experience with various populations: athletes, seniors, youth, adults, special needs (autism, down syndrome, ADHD, developmental delay), and more.
+Common issues treated include: headaches, neck or back pain, shoulder and leg injuries, hip or knee replacements, muscle strains, arthritis, recovery after surgery or motor vehicle accident, vertigo, chronic fatigue due to covid and cancer, hand injuries, poor balance, prenatal and postpartum issues, post-concussion, and more.

 FREQUENTLY ASKED QUESTIONS FAQ?